golodash/docs/docs/3-Maths/03-Divide/content.md

 #- Outputs
 - first `interface{}`
-- A number which carries result of `number1/number2` and its type is type of the biggest and most detailed in size between types of `number1` and `number2` inputs.
+- A number which carries result of `number1/number2` and its type is type of the biggest and most detailed in size between types of `number1` and `number2` inputs. example: float32 / int = float32

 #- Complexity
 - `Divide` has a complexity of O(1).